minhtrang7011/10000-questions/relationaldb.md

+## What is "Data integrity"

+Data integrity refers to the accuracy, consistency, and reliability of data stored in a database or information system.
+It ensures that data remains unchanged and reliable throughout its lifecycle, from creation to deletion.
+Data integrity is crucial for ensuring the quality and trustworthiness of data and is maintained through various mechanisms, including constraints, validations, and error detection and correction techniques.

+Here are some key aspects of data integrity:

+1. **Accuracy**: Data accuracy ensures that the data reflects the real-world entities or events it represents.
+It involves ensuring that data values are correct and free from errors or inconsistencies.

+2. **Completeness**: Data completeness ensures that all required data is present and no essential information is missing.
+It involves ensuring that all necessary fields are populated with valid data.

+3. **Consistency**: Data consistency ensures that data remains uniform and coherent across the database.
+It involves maintaining data relationships and dependencies, such as referential integrity between related tables.

+4. **Validity**: Data validity ensures that data conforms to predefined rules or constraints.
+It involves enforcing data validation rules, such as data type constraints, range constraints, and format constraints.

+5. **Reliability**: Data reliability ensures that data can be trusted and relied upon for decision-making and other purposes.
+It involves preventing data corruption, unauthorized access, and other threats to data integrity.

+Maintaining data integrity is essential for ensuring the effectiveness and reliability of database systems.
+It is achieved through the implementation of various measures, including:

+- **Constraints**: Such as primary key constraints, foreign key constraints, unique constraints, and check constraints, which enforce data integrity rules at the database level.

+- **Transactions**: Using transactions to ensure the atomicity, consistency, isolation, and durability (ACID properties) of database operations, thereby preventing data corruption and ensuring data integrity.

+- **Data validation**: Performing data validation checks at the application level to ensure that only valid data is entered into the database.

+- **Backup and recovery**: Implementing backup and recovery mechanisms to protect against data loss or corruption and to restore data to a consistent state in case of failures or disasters.

+Overall, data integrity is essential for maintaining the quality, reliability, and trustworthiness of data in databases and information systems.
+It is a fundamental aspect of data management and plays a critical role in supporting business operations, decision-making, and regulatory compliance.

 ## Normalization and  Denormalization

 Normalization and denormalization are two techniques used in database design to optimize the structure and performance of a database.